 Help Me Stop provides a 90-minute continuous weekly aftercare group for clients completing either our face to face or online service.
 Alcohol and drug testing is also included as part of all of our aftercare sessions if desired.
 Aftercare should be seen a continuation of treatment as evidence indicates that the first 60 days after completing a treatment programme is when relapse is most likely.
-With his mind we provide aftercare packages in block of 8 sessions to cover these first 60 critical days.
+With his mind we provide free aftercare for up to 12 months from when a client completes the main programme.
 Drug and alcohol testing is included in this package if desired.

 Although it’s personal difficulties that bring people into treatment, the whole family system is almost always affected.
 The importance of family involvement in treatment cannot be overstated.
 Support from family members not only increases the likelihood of successful treatment, it can even prevent relapses.
 Although individual family members are concerned about the person they care about with the drug or alcohol problem they also have their own needs, goals, and issues.
 Our family programme establishes a mutually supportive environment and gives families the tools to restore functional family dynamics and deal with these issues.
 With his mind we provide a family programme of 8 weekly 90-minute sessions.

 Playing a part in someone’s recovery from alcohol and drug problems is a privilege and a responsibility.
 We take our role very seriously and we're committed to the well-being of our clients and their families.
 For that reason, we do not offer or accept any inducements for taking clients from professionals, organisations or individuals.